Hannibal (Harris novel): Synopsis

-Seven years after the Buffalo Bill case, FBI agent Clarice Starling witnesses her career crumble around her.
-During a botched drug raid, Starling kills a meth dealer who was holding a baby.
-Fugitive serial killer Hannibal Lecter, who has been living in Florence, Italy under an assumed name, sends her a letter of condolence and requests more information about her personal life.
-Desperate to catch Lecter, the FBI tasks Starling with apprehending him.
-She meets with Barney, a former orderly of Baltimore State Hospital for the Criminally Insane.
-When Barney asks Starling if she ever feared Lecter visiting her, she replied that she did not, as "he said he wouldn't".
+Eager to exploit her connection to Lecter, the FBI tasks Starling with apprehending him.
+She meets with Barney, a former orderly of Baltimore State Hospital for the Criminally Insane, who has kept a number of Lecter's personal belongings and medical files to sell as memorabilia.
+When Barney asks Starling if she ever feared that Lecter might come after her, she replies that she does not, as "he said he wouldn't".